A few weeks ago, someone said to me those three little words.

 No, no, not those.
 The words everyone hopes never to hear: “You have cancer.”
 The person saying them was my doctor, following up on an abnormal finding on an otherwise routine colonoscopy.

 In all honesty, I was not surprised.
 I have had issues, minor and low-grade, in that part of the body all my adult life.
 But in the last couple of years they had gotten just a little bit worse, and I had run out of excuses, so it was time to deal with it.

 At some level I welcomed the clarification.
 Knowledge is power and all of that.
 But on pretty much every other level I was terrified.
 Just saying the word “cancer” is like a malevolent incantation.
-To know you have it feels like having a time bomb buried in your gut.
+To know you have it feels as though you have a time bomb ticking in your gut.

 Intellectually, I knew the thing was probably on the lower end of dangerous: There was no pain, the symptoms were minor.
 Indirect indicators of overall health were good.
 A physical back in May had shown excellent results.

 Furthermore, tumors of the lower GI tend to grow very slowly.
 This thing had probably been in there for years, if not decades.
 It had lately gotten just a tiny bit worse.
 We had probably caught it early.
 Blah blah blah.